SoCal-Software-Labs/CrissCross/README.md

-# CrissCross - Immutable Trees, RPC, Bidirectional Streams and TCP Tunneling using Private Distributed Hash Tables and QUIC
+# CrissCross - Immutable Trees, Bidirectional Streams and TCP Tunneling using Private Clusters, Redis Clients and QUIC

 <p align="center">
 <img src="https://user-images.githubusercontent.com/496914/155846814-0afceff3-9197-47bf-ba00-6d47ff38b62e.jpeg">
 </p>

 CrissCross is an internet switchboard, letting you find data, services and other computers without a centralized service.
-Users advertise hashes in a cluster on a distributed hash table for other users to find.
+Users advertise hashes on a cluster's distributed hash table for other users to find.
 Clusters are private and users cannot join without a secret key.
-A configurable public layer is provided to bootstrap you into your cluster.
+A configurable public layer is provided for bootstrapping.

 ## Status